efeslab/ER/README.md

 ## Usage

+### Re-run the experiment in our paper

-Please refer to our [artifact documentation](artifact/README.md) for installation and basic usage.
+Please refer to our [artifact documentation](artifact/README.txt) for docker image installation and basic usage.

+### Run arbitrary program with ER

+Since ER is based on KLEE, a symbolic execution engine running on LLVM IR bitcode, you need to first compile the program into LLVM IR (e.g. using wllvm, please refer to [klee coreutils example](https://klee.github.io/tutorials/testing-coreutils/) for more information) and be able to run it concretly with KLEE's POSIX environment (using KLEE as a LLVM bitcode interpreter).
+To reconstruct a failing execution, ER also requires an oracle failure-incurring input to simulate failure reoccurrences and iterative control-flow + data values tracing in KLEE.